imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 **N.B.** For stacks with anisotropic voxel size, setting *Radius step size* to zero, sets the step length to the dimension of the matching isotropic voxel, i.e., the cube root of the product of the voxel dimensions (3D images) or the square root of the product of the pixel dimensions (2D images).

--   <span id="Restrict"></span>**Restrict analysis to hemicircle/hemisphere** - This option is only available when an orthogonal radius has been created (by holding {% include key content='Shift' %} while using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>).
+-   <span id="Restrict"></span>**Restrict analysis to hemicircle/hemisphere** - This option is only available when an orthogonal radius has been created (by holding {% include key key='Shift' %} while using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>).
 It can be used to limit the analysis to sub-compartments of the arbor.

 **N.B.** For horizontal lines, this option instructs the algorithm to measure intersections at sites equidistant from the center that have y-coordinates above/below the drawn line.
 For vertical lines, it instructs the plugin to measure intersections at sites equidistant from the center that have x-coordinates to the left/right of the drawn line.
 [320px\|right \|Main prompt (version 3.4.1), when input is a segmented image ({% include bc path='Analysis|Sholl|Sholl Analysis...' color='white'%})](File_BitmapSholl-Prompt_v3.png)